Last Updated on October 29, 2023

 Presentation of traumatic Brachial Plexus Injury

 The patient may present with pain in neck and the shoulder, paresthesias, weakness or heaviness in the limb.
 Decreased pulses may be a sign of vascular injury.

-In patients with significant trauma, patient needs to stabilized and resuscitated and diagnosis may delayed.
+In patients with significant trauma, the patient needs to be stabilized and resuscitated and diagnosis may be delayed.
 Suspicion of brachial plexus injury should be maintained in a patient with significant shoulder girdle injury, first rib injuries, or axillary artery injuries.

 Dramatic shoulder swelling and decreased or absent pulses suggest vascular injury.
 Clavicle fractures often are palpable.
 Concomitant injuries should be noted.

 Examination of brachial plexus and branches requires an awake and cooperative patient.

-Testing muscles function and sensations supplied by different branches would indicate the site of lesion.
+Testing muscles function and sensations supplied by different branches would indicate the site of the lesion.
 A brief summary is given below.
 Anatomical variations should be kept into mind.

 - C5 – Shoulder abduction, extension, and external rotation, and some elbow flexion.